Introduction

 Some nice features:

-This script intends to be UNIX compliance.
+This script should work fine under most *NIX variants.
 It has been tested successfully under many Linux and AIX (4.3, 5.2 and 5.3).
 If you have any problem, please let me know.

 Suggestions and bug reports are very welcome.
 Contact me at: <thobias (a) thobias org>